IPSC ELO rating

 Easy: Tell him/her to compete in IPSC matches level 3 or above to get into the ratings, then gain Elo rating and consistently place in front other M class shooters.
 After a few matches, the algorithm will sort things out for you.

 Getting a Elo class is as easy as competing at three IPSC level 3 matches without a DQ and then creating a profile on our site.
-Getting to Elo M class level is as easy or hard as consistenlty placing among the the top 10% of IPSC shooters in that division.
+Getting to Elo M class level is as easy or hard as consistently placing among the top 10% of IPSC shooters in that division.

 For beginners the first 3 matches are hard, and quite an achievement!
 For others, Elo M class or Elo E class is the next hard nut to crack - that takes dedication and practice.
 We all are at a different point in our IPSC journey, and Elo classes provide something to strive for along the way.